Parable of the Good Samaritan: Modern Jewish view

 The story of the good Samaritan, in the Pauline Gospel of Luke x.
 25–37, related to illustrate the meaning of the word "neighbor", possesses a feature which puzzles the student of rabbinical lore.
 The kind Samaritan who comes to the rescue of the men that had fallen among the robbers, is contrasted with the unkind priest and Levite; whereas the third class of Jews—i.e., the ordinary Israelites who, as a rule, follow the Cohen and the Levite are omitted; and therefore suspicion is aroused regarding the original form of the story.
-If "Samaritan" has been substituted by the anti-Judean gospel-writer for the original "Israelite", no reflection was intended by Jesus upon Jewish teaching concerning the meaning of neighbor; and the lesson implied is that he who is in need must be the object of our love.
+If "Samaritan" has been substituted by the anti-Judean gospel-writer for the original "Israelite", no reflection was intended by Jesus upon Jewish teaching concerning the meaning of neighbor; and the lesson implied is that he who is in need must be the object of love.

 The term "neighbor" has not at all times been thus understood by Jewish teachers.
 In Tanna debe Eliyahu R. xv. it is said: "Blessed be the Lord who is impartial toward all.
 He says: 'Thou shalt not defraud thy neighbor.
 Thy neighbor is like thy brother, and thy brother is like thy neighbor.'"
 Likewise in xxviii.: "Thou shalt love the Lord thy God"; that is, thou shalt make the name of God beloved to the creatures by a righteous conduct toward Gentiles as well as Jews (compare Sifre, Deut.
 32).
 Aaron b.
 Abraham ibn Ḥayyim of the sixteenth century, in his commentary to Sifre, l.c.; Ḥayyim Vital, the cabalist, in his "Sha'are Ḳedushah", i.
 5; and Moses Ḥagis of the eighteenth century, in his work on the 613 commandments, while commenting on Deut. xxiii.
 7, teach alike that the law of love of the neighbor includes the non-Israelite as well as the Israelite.
 There is nowhere a dissenting opinion expressed by Jewish writers.
 For modern times, see among others the conservative opinion of Plessner's religious catechism, "Dat Mosheh we-Yehudit", p.
 258.